nhn/tui.grid/docs/en/date-picker.md

 To use a DatePicker, you need to add the `editor` option to the `columns`.
 This is all you need to do, since the Grid internally creates a instance of `tui-date-picker`, and controls it in response to user control.
 The option looks like below.

-You can easily use the default datepicker by specifying `datePicker` to the editor property of columns.
+You can easily use the default Datepicker by specifying `datePicker` to the `editor` property of columns.

 ```js
 const columns = [